reframe-hpc/reframe/docs/manpage.rst

 - ``median``: retrieve the median of all test cases
 - ``min``: retrieve the minimum of all test cases

-The test cases are always grouped by the following attributes:
+The test cases are by default grouped by the following attributes:

 - The test :attr:`~reframe.core.pipeline.RegressionTest.name`
 - The system name